fictionco/fiction/@apps/docs/src/docs/extension/themes.md

 $ yarn add @factor/theme-docs
 ```

 Once installed as a dependency, Factor will load the theme.
-The  theme itself determines how it should run, so reference the theme's documentation for additional information on its usage.s
+The theme itself determines how it should run, so reference the theme's documentation for additional information on its usage.

 ### Forking: Theme as an App